zendframework/zf2-documentation/docs/languages/en/modules/zendservice.audioscrobbler.rst

 -----

-In order to retrieve information for a specific user, the ``setUser()`` method is first used to select the user for which data are to be retrieved. ``ZendService\Audioscrobbler`` provides several methods for retrieving data specific to a single user:
+In order to retrieve information for a specific user, the ``setUser()`` method is first used to select the user for which data are to be retrieved. ``ZendService\Audioscrobbler\Audioscrobbler`` provides several methods for retrieving data specific to a single user: